form-action Content-Security-Policy Bypass And Other Tactics For Dealing With The CSP

 It seems that even in the most strict CSP configurations (e.g. everything set to 'none') content injections can still be exploited thanks to the <area> dangling markup attack.
 Some browsers have built-in security defenses against these types of attacks but, as it has been illustrated already, these security defenses can be bypassed.

 Also, it would be neat if a global referrer policy could be enforced over all types of possible requests.
 The referrerpolicy attribute can override the Referrer-Policy HTTP header and meta referrer elements as well, if this didn't happen just like with Content-Type declarations, the form-action CSP bypass could be mitigated.
+As long as the URL can be leaked, this directive can be bypassed if it is set to 'self'.

 Acknowledgment